 Traditional Living Room with Asian Elements and Green Walls

-Softly muted green wall paint is accented by lush green foliage, a natural jute rug, and eastern paintings for a look that is suggestively Asian.
-The vivid leaves of the tree work to strengthen the muted hue of the wall paint, and the paintings further add to the natural aspect.
-The fibers in the jute rug are a nice accent and bring textural cohesion to the walls, tree, and paintings.
+Softly muted green wall paint is accented by lush green foliage, a natural jute rug, and Eastern paintings for a look that is suggestively Asian.
+The vivid leaves of the tree work to strengthen the muted hue of the wall paint, and the images further add to the natural aspect.
+The fibers in the jute rug are a lovely accent and bring textural cohesion to the walls, trees, and paintings.